New MyChart, Direct Scheduling, OpenNotes, Billing Statement Design and Proxy Access

 - Check in with the front-desk staff at the clinic where your primary care provider is.

-- Provide a new user name, new password, your date of birth and your full Social Security number.*
+- Provide your full Social Security number.

 - Our staff will provide you with a new activation code to access the MyChart system.
 Go to the new MyChart and click the blue “New user?
 Sign up now” button on the right side of the page.